pouly/first_project/readme.md

 # First Testing Project

-This is the first test
+This is the first test:
    ls /home
    cat test.txt